kaurmanjot20/chai-backend/README.md

 # this will start nodemon to restart index.js inside of the src when npm run dev cmd is used

 # install prettier as a dev dependency for better code readability

+# database is always in another continent. use try catch and take care of async await

+# -r dotenv/config --exprimental-json-modules
+# write this above in the scripts so that the dotenv is loaded and import dotenv can be used in place of require

+# sometimes module not found can be due to missing extensions in import

+# if env variables are changed, manually restart the server